hoon-node/Node-Setup/Speedrun Any%.md

 * You will be asked to choose a name for your node (moniker).
 The answer has to be more than 4 letters.
 * You will be asked to choose a key name.
 You can also choose to recover existing wallet after the script is done scripting.
 * Once the script is finished save your mnemonic, starting command and (node)wallet address (neither will be shown again).
-* You can change the default min price once the installation has finished
+* You can change the default min price once the installation has finished.

 ‎